 After 3 years, it became time.
 My old gaming laptop was beginning to disappoint me while gaming - Cyberpunk 2077 and Outriders both played rather poorly, and I wasn't able to make use of the DLSS options that many new PC games are getting that help stabilize frame rates.
 And with the release of laptops with GeForce RTX 3000-series GPUs, it seemed a perfect time to replace my mobile gaming PC.
 But with confusing nomenclature and massive question marks about how much power (and therefore how good a frame rate) any one particular GPU as configured by a laptop manufacturer could actually deliver - combined with the many delays and inventory issues we're now pretty much expecting major electronics releases to have since the pandemic started - gaming laptop buying just got a lot more complicated.

 The Alienware M17 R4 - Dell photo.
-I
+I promise we'll talk about this soon. |

 The Pitfalls of Gaming Laptop Shopping in 2021